Bryce-MW/EVIX/run/arouteserver/docs/CONFIG.rst

 IRRDBs-based filtering
 **********************

 The ``filtering.irrdb`` section of the configuration files allows to use IRRDBs information to filter or to tag routes entering the route server.
-Information are acquired using the external program `bgpq3 <https://github.com/snar/bgpq3>`_: installations details on :doc:`INSTALLATION` page.
+Information are acquired using the external program `bgpq3 <https://github.com/snar/bgpq3>`_ or `bgpq4 <https://github.com/bgp/bgpq4>`_: installations details on :doc:`INSTALLATION` page.

 One or more AS-SETs can be used to gather information about authorized origin ASNs and prefixes that a client can announce to the route server.
 AS-SETs can be set in the ``clients.yml`` file on a two levels basis: